lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 ## Vue Integration - Imperative Shell

-All of the business logic is encapsulated in the `createGame()` and `makeMove()` functions.
-They are stateless; all the values required are received as arguments.
-We do need some state somewhere, as well as some mutation to do anything; that comes in the form of Vue's reactivity.
+Most of the business logic is encapsulated in the `createGame()` and `makeMove()` functions.
+They are stateless.
+All the values required are received as arguments.
+We do need some persisted state somewhere, as well as some mutation to do anything; that comes in the form of Vue's reactivity - the *imperative shell*.

 Let's start with the composable, `useTicTacToe()`, and get something rendering: